 It belongs to the makers, the producers, of the images that I eat.

-It belongs to the friends I imitate, the loved ones I emulate, the people I respect, and admire, and
+It belongs to the friends I imitate, the loved ones I emulate, the people I respect, and admire, and to those I love.
+Above all, it belongs to them.

 It belongs to all who’ve touched me (it doesn’t matter where: my heart, my mind, body and soul).
 It belongs to the lovers I’ve taken or, me, like meat, those who’ve taken without asking.